sergionader/larappone/README.md

 ````

 ### Documentation
-Just navigate to the [LarAppOne Official Documentation](http://app.thedevproject.info/docs/project)
+Just navigate to the [LarAppOne Official Documentation](http://app.thedevproject.info/docs/project).

 ## Built With

-* [Full Stack](http://app.thedevproject.info/docs/stack) - All the packages used in the project
+* [Full Stack](http://app.thedevproject.info/docs/stack) - All packages used in the project

 ## Author